What does it mean to grow in grace?

 Question: "What does it mean to grow in grace?"

-2 Peter 3:18 tells us to “grow in the grace and knowledge of the Lord Jesus Christ.”
+Second Peter 3:18 tells us to “grow in the grace and knowledge of the Lord Jesus Christ.”
 To grow in grace is to mature as a Christian.
-We are saved by grace through faith (Ephesians 2:8-9), and we mature and are sanctified by grace alone.
-We know that grace is receiving that which we don’t deserve.
+We are saved by grace through faith (Ephesians 2:8–9), and we mature and are sanctified by grace alone.
+We know that grace is a blessing that we don’t deserve.
 It is God’s grace that justifies us, sanctifies us, and eventually glorifies us in heaven.
 The sanctification process, becoming more like Christ, is synonymous with growing in grace.

 We grow in grace by reading God’s Word and letting it “dwell in us richly” (Colossians 3:16) and by praying.
 Those actions by themselves don't mature us, but God uses these spiritual disciplines to help us grow.
 Therefore, maturing in our Christian life is not about what we do, but about what God does in us, by His grace.
 Understanding and applying God's grace in our lives is important.
 We are not to impair it by being proud, because God says that He resists the proud but gives grace to the humble (James 4:6).
 Grace is that attribute of God that enables us to break free of our sinful nature and follow Him.
 It gives us strength and protects us.
 Without God's grace, His favor, we would be hopelessly lost in this world.
 The more grace we have and ask God for, the more mature as Christians we will be.